Effects of round-to-nearest and stochastic rounding in the numerical solution of the heat equation in low precision: Global rounding error analysis

 \end{theorem} A sub-Gaussian random variable is a random variable for which the tails of its distribution decay as fast as a Gaussian distribution.
 More formally, \begin{definition}[Sub-Gaussian random variable] A zero-mean random variable $X(\omega)$ is sub-Gaussian with proxy variance $\sigma^2>0$ if

 \end{definition} Clearly, the quantity $X_N-X_0$ in Azuma-Hoeffding inequality is sub-Gaussian.
 Here we will be interested in controlling the maximum of many sub-Gaussian random variables.
-The following maximal inequality will be useful: \begin{theorem}[Section 2.5 in \cite{BoucheronEtAl2013}\footnote{The theorem is the same result given in \cite{BoucheronEtAl2013} up to a constant factor since we defined sub-Gaussian random variables in a slightly different, yet equivalent way.}] Let $X_1,\dots,X_N$ be sub-Gaussian random variables with variance proxy $\sigma^2$.
+The following maximal inequality will be useful: \begin{theorem} Let $\{X_i\}_{i=1}^N$ be a collection of sub-Gaussian random variables with variance proxy $\sigma^2$.
 Then

-The random variables need not be independent. \end{theorem}
+The random variables in the collection need not be independent. \end{theorem}

+\begin{proof} Set $Z=\max_i|X_i|^2$ and let $P(z)$ and $P^{-1}(z)$ be the cumulative distribution function and the quantile function of $Z$ respectively.
+Then,